Date updated: May 2020

 - It is also possible for a person to make an application for a protection order on behalf of the complainant.
 This means that, any person who has an interest in the wellbeing and safety of the complainant can make an application.
 If the complainant is older than 18 years of age, the written consent of the complainant is required to make an application on his/her behalf.

 - It is not a requirement for the complainant to be in some sort of a relationship with the respondent.
-This means that the respondent can be any person, for example, a stranger to, a friend of or someone working with the complainant.
+This means that the respondent can be any person, for example, a stranger to, a friend or neighbour of, or someone working with the complainant.

 How can a person apply for a protection order?

-- A complainant can apply with the clerk of a Magistrate’s Court (“court”) in the area where the complainant or respondent lives, works, or where the harassment took place.
+- A complainant can apply with the clerk of the court in the area where the complainant or respondent lives, works, or where the harassment took place.